rungulus/Bucket/README.md

 <hr>

 2. Open a terminal/command prompt in the `bot` folder, then run `npm install` to grab all the dependencies

+3. Make sure your Discord bot has `Presence Intent`, `Server Members Intent`, and `Message Content Intent` on the Discord Developer portal

-3. Once that's done, run `npm start` to start the bot!
+4. Once that's done, run `npm start` to start the bot!

 Bucket will log responses, and who triggered the bot in the `/bot/logs/` folder.